 Visit our Information page to learn more about sexual assault: http://ncsafespace.org/sexual-assault/

-— Individuals, communities, and the private sector are already successfully combating the risk of sexual violence through conversations, programs, policies, and research-based tools that promote safety, respect, and equality.
+- Individuals, communities, and the private sector are already successfully combatting the risk of sexual harassment, misconduct, and abuse through conversations, programs, policies, and research-based tools that promote safety, respect, and equality.

 What you can do!

 Use the color teal and the teal ribbon!

 Teal is the official color of Sexual Assault Awareness Month.
 The teal ribbon is the symbol of sexual violence prevention.